Respect the Amazon

 Communities across the Amazon—in the forest and in cities—are standing on the frontlines, pushing back these destroyers.
 They are demanding respect and justice, offering real solutions.
 They are asking for economic alternatives that allow them to thrive without harming the forest.
 You can stand with them.

-Add your name and join the movement that insists on respect and action from global leaders gathering at COP30.
-Respect for a forest whose fate determines the fate of all life; respect for all the peoples who call the forest home; and respect for our voices demanding to stop the destruction.
+When we stand together, we stand stronger than the corporations destroying the Amazon rainforest—and forests around the world.
+Add your name and join the movement that insists on respect and action from global leaders.
+Respect for the forests whose fate determines the fate of all life; respect for all the peoples who call the forests home; and respect for our voices demanding to stop the destruction.

 [1] Colinvaux, Paul A. “The Past and Future Amazon.”
 Scientific American (1989)